christy8059/independent-study/entries/entry_seven.md

 end
 ```

-To schedule at a specific time you use the command `.at`.
+To schedule "at" a specific time you use the command `.at`.

 **For example:**